Everyone wants more sales.

 Instead, the Facebook ad goes to a customized landing page designed for men.

-Here’s what happened when I clicked on the retargeting ad:
+Here’s what happened when clicking on the retargeting ad:

-This page speaks to me more than the home page.
+This page speaks to the desired target audience more than the home page.

 It’s also directly related to the Facebook ad.